roberto/flow-talk-imposible-es-mejor/slides.md

 sendData('step4', 'submit', 'buying', null, false)
 ```

-Note: using the function. remember the order, types
+Note: using the function. you have to check the order and types

 ----

+¡Error!

 ```js
 sendData('step4')